Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

     else {
         res = {
             status: 400,
-            body: "Please pass a name on the query string or in the request body" };
+            body: {"message" : "Please pass a name on the query string or in the request body" }
+        };
         context.done(null, res);
     }